Facts to take on board

-Security note: The Adobe 10 download will automatically include a free version of McAfee Security Scan Plus software, unless you uncheck the small box in the upper RHC of the download page.
+Security note: The Adobe X & XI downloads will automatically include a free version of McAfee Security Scan Plus software, unless you uncheck the small box in the upper RHC of the download page.
 If you don't have any AV software at present, your computer security will be improved by leaving the box checked and installing that software after downloading it.
 HOWEVER, If you already have good anti-virus software, allowing & installing this download may only cause problems.
 If you are unsure about the various anti-virus softwares available and thinking of purchasing one, this page will allow you to compare the claims of the major brands available.
-You can then use Google, Bing or Yahoo to search for critical reviews thereafter if desired.
+You can then use Google, Bing or Yahoo to search for critical reviews thereafter, if desired.

 * New features of Adobe Reader 10 (often written with Roman numerals as .Adobe Reader X): Protected Mode to view PDFs more securely; enhanced commenting tools; improved user interface including two viewing modes (reading mode or dual page spread); more effective Find function; ability to open/view contents of a PDF Portfolio; allows electronic form submission; display/interact with more PDF-rendered "rich media content" including CAD designs & geospatial maps, drawings, spreadsheets, videos.
 Allows reading out loud for PDF text; will reflow PDFs on mobile devices to screen width, and will reorient a PDF to landscape or portrait view.

 NB:* Since the full release of Digital Editions (see above) Adobe Reader Versions 8 and above will not themselves read DRM-protected PDF e-books, although Digital Editions can be launched from within Adobe Reader 8 and above.
-However, if you want to continue reading DRM-protected e-books & don't want to install the Digital Editions software, stick with earlier versions of the Adobe Reader (warning, doing so may entail security risks).
+However, if you want to continue reading DRM-protected e-books & don't want to install the Digital Editions software, you can stick with earlier versions of the Adobe Reader (warning, doing so may entail security risks).